František and Františka Vybíral (JÍROVSKÝ)

 “One who took out/selected”

-František Vybíral and and his wife Františka (JÍROVSKÝ) immigrated to the United States on May 16 1882.
-They arrived at Castle Garden (pre-Ellis Island immigration center/location) the British Sailing Ship, the Vandalia, with 5 children: Katerina, Josef, Jan, František, Marie.
+František Vybíral and his wife Františka (JÍROVSKÝ) immigrated to the United States on May 16, 1882.
+They arrived at Castle Garden (pre-Ellis Island immigration entry/location), the British Sailing Ship, the Vandalia, with 5 children: Katerina, Josef, Jan, František, and Marie.
 Marie was only 3 years old.
 Katerina was the oldest at 19.
-This was NOT a steamship.
-She depended on the wind for speed.
+This was part steamship and part sailing ship.
+She often depended on the wind for more speed.

 Vybiral Passenger List 1882